rails/rails/guides/source/upgrading_ruby_on_rails.md

 to explicitly test an `XmlHttpRequest`.

-Note: Your own `<script>` tags are treated as cross-origin and blocked by default, too.
+NOTE: Your own `<script>` tags are treated as cross-origin and blocked by default, too.
 If you really mean to load JavaScript from `<script>` tags, you must now explicitly skip CSRF protection on those actions.